colincoghill/oasisqe/docs/INSTALL.md

 1. Install a basic Ubuntu 12.04 Linux system.
    If you have a newer version it should work fine, but hasn't specifically been tested yet, let us know!
+   32/64 bits doesn't matter.
+64bit is probably recommended for a server unless you're low on RAM, in which case 32 might be slightly more compact.

 2. Install dependencies
    as root